Knightsbridge, Michael Collins and the murder of Field-Marshall Sir Henry Wilson

 Dunne's hand written statement

-Dunne and O’Sullivan were sentenced to death by hanging and sent to Wandsworth gaol where they were both hanged together by the executioner John Ellis on the 10th August 1922.
+Dunne and O’Sullivan were sentenced to death and were sent to Wandsworth gaol where they were both hanged by the executioner John Ellis on the 10th August 1922.

 Less than two weeks later Michael Collins was ambushed and shot dead in his home county of Cork by anti-treaty IRA members.